NIRISS SOSS Recommended Strategies

 The single object slitless spectroscopy (SOSS) mode of NIRISS uses the GR700XD NIRISS grism to produce 3 orders of cross-dispersed spectra of bright targets in the wavelength range from 0.6 to 2.8 μm.
 The grism has a resolving power of R ≈ 700 at 1.25 μm in 1st order, and at 0.63 μm in 2nd order.
 The 3rd order will generally be too weak to be useful.
 For the 1st order, wavelengths from 0.9 to 2.8 μm fall on the detector, while the 2nd order includes wavelengths between 0.6 and 1.4 μm.
 The 1st and 2nd orders overlap spatially at their long wavelength ends, and the observer has the option to take an exposure through the F277W filter to isolate the 1st order spectrum in the overlap region.

 The SOSS mode is the time-series observation (TSO) mode for NIRISS and is thus optimized for spectroscopic applications requiring extremely high precision and spectrophotometric stability.
-It was especially designed to obtain spectra of transiting exoplanet systems around stars with J-band Vega magnitudes between 7 and 15.
+Standard SOSS observations were designed to obtain spectra of transiting exoplanet systems around stars with J-band Vega magnitudes between 7 and 15, and newer multistripe subarrays expanded this capability to ~3.5.
 Instrumental stability is demanded because the spectrum of the exoplanet atmosphere must be disentangled from the spectrum of the host star by subtracting or dividing spectra obtained at different orbital phases.

 Words in bold are GUI menus/